-Based on the percentage shown in Figure 2, it shows that the majority (79.49%) of senior high school teachers in Labuhanbatu Regency use the Whatsapp platform in implementing the online learning.
+From the results of questionnaire conducted with 78 participants about the types of platforms used in implementing online learning during LFH, it was recorded that most of participants (79.49%) used WhatsApp.
+The percentage of use of various types of platforms in online learning implementation can be seen in Figure 1.
 The reason why WhatsApp was chosen in online learning implementation is because this platform is familiar among the public and easy to use.
-Taibah University research states that WhatsApp application makes the learning process easy, favors problem-solving, and resolves to learn difficulties related to the learning content distributed trough WhatsApp, knowledge sharing, etc [17].
-This is different from Gon's research results which state that More than 70% of students agreed that there were no efforts by some students to learn the material lesson and they shared it only to impress the teacher [18].
-The study by Malaysian researcher also confirm that the teachers' level of knowledge on technology is moderate because they used the main applications which are commonly used in the teaching and learning such as spreadsheet, presentation software and e-mailing [19].
-In the areas of technology usage, students find it difficult to use e-mails and the learning management system, but they are not used very often by students.
-Students instead prefer instant messaging applications and mobile technologies as their preferred form for learning [20].
+Taibah University research states that WhatsApp application makes the learning process easy, favors problem-solving, and resolves to learn difficulties related to the learning content distributed through WhatsApp and knowledge sharing [17].
+This is different from Gon's research results which state that more than 70% of students agreed that there were no efforts by some students to learn the material lesson and they shared it only to impress the teacher [18].